ava-labs/teleporter/contracts/src/Teleporter/upgrades/README.md

 ### Pausing Teleporter version interactions

-Dapps that inherit from `TeleporterUpgradeable` can pause Teleporter interactions by calling `TeleporterUpgradeable.pauseTeleporterAddress`.
+dApps that inherit from `TeleporterUpgradeable` can pause Teleporter interactions by calling `TeleporterUpgradeable.pauseTeleporterAddress`.
 This function prevents the dApp contract from interacting with the paused Teleporter address when sending or receiving Teleporter messages.

-`pauseTeleporterAddress` can only be called by addresses with the dApp's upgrade access, checked through `TeleporterUpgradeable._checkTeleporterUpgradeAccess`.
+`pauseTeleporterAddress` can only be called by addresses with the dApps upgrade access, checked through `TeleporterUpgradeable._checkTeleporterUpgradeAccess`.

 The Teleporter address corresponding to a Teleporter version can be fetched from the registry with `TeleporterRegistry.getAddressFromVersion`